 And there is another “foreign” feature about this “god of fortresses” – the destructive “abominations of desolation” that are attached to it.
 How peculiar to the minds of those in ancient times would be these modern weapons of atomic bombs, war tanks, guns, war planes, etc., inventions totally unimagined back then.
 Never did such a peculiar, faceless, no-name god like this exist in old time.
 But with the onset of scientific materialism and inventions of modern weaponry, the ancient gods had to take on a new form.

-The ancient god of war, Mars, has morphed into this “god of fortresses (munitions)” – “a foreign god”, and “a god which his fathers did not know” – unknown to former generations, but known to us in these “last days”.
+The ancient god of war, Mars, has morphed into this “god of fortresses (munitions)” – “a foreign god”, and “a god which his fathers did not know” – unknown to former generations, but known to us in these Last Days.
 Although nowadays we have no “abomination”, no visible idol to represent this god, we do see this god manifested in all its “abominations of desolation”, these horrible inventions of destruction that are used in modern warfare and paraded before a nation’s citizenry in showy displays of military grandeur.

 Perhaps some will worship this “god of fortresses” in secret behind closed doors, but for the most part the world will worship it without knowing that they are worshiping it.
 We might say of a greedy person, “so-and-so worships Mammon”, even though he or she doesn’t actually observe any religious ceremonies in devotion to the god of greed.
 Likewise, those who admire military exploits and hardware, and their accompanying power and self-exaltation, it could be said of them, “they worship the god of war,” even though there is no idol of Mars present to worship.